almostearthling/when-command/support/docs/main.md

 See the specific parts of the documentation for details on each application.
 The suggested [installation procedure](install.md), however, can be used to set up application icons for the resident application and for the configuration utility, as well as to configure **When** to start in the background at login.

+> **Note**: sometimes you will find suspension points in lists (like the one above) throughout this documentation: this does not mean that part of the documentation is missing or that there are some undocumented features.
+Suspension points like these indicate that the list might grow in the future.

 ## About this Documentation